NekoOkto/mascon-translator/README.md

 # Mascon Lever Input Translator

 An easy-to-use Windows console application that translates lever and button inputs from a mascon (train controller) or joystick into keyboard and mouse events, enabling use with PC games and emulators.
-Features multi-language support, customizable input mappings, and profile management.
+This is based on a python script created by andrewe1 in the Densha De GO!!
+Unofficial discord.

 ## Features